Duc-Tri/MyLK/README.md

 6. The extension will start to collect data from your current tab, ONLY for wikipedia, dailymotion and youtube urls.
 The data is sent every 6 seconds.

-7. To see the results, open another browser (it can be another Chrome) and go to : https://mylk.formavisa.com/.
-This urls will refresh every 5 seconds.
+7. To see the results, open another browser (it can be another Chrome, but pay attention to the ACTIVE tab, which only will be processed by the extension) and go to : https://mylk.formavisa.com/.
+This url will refresh every 5 seconds.

 You can put both browsers side-by-side to see the changes in real time.